TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- "Choose a unique name for your map, be creative!
+If someone has a map with the same name, they would have to delete it in order to play yours."

 - Reading the about section from the maps
 	- for now let's just read them whole